wp-plugins/s2bd-bridge/readme.txt

 == Upgrading ==

+1. Before upgrade, go to wp-admin, in your dashboard, then S2BD Bridge/Inscribe members menu and note ID of your last member treated
-1. Deactivate S2BD Bridge plugin in your dashboard
+2. Deactivate S2BD Bridge plugin in your dashboard
-2. Open wp-content/plugins folder
+3. Open wp-content/plugins folder
-3. Put/Overwrite s2bd-bridge folder
+4. Put/Overwrite s2bd-bridge folder
+5. Open wp-content/plugins/s2bd-bridge/lastiduser.txt file and write/replace ID by your own last ID member treated
-4. Go to wp-admin, in your dashboard, and reactivate S2BD Bridge plugin
+6. Now, go to wp-admin, in your dashboard, and reactivate S2BD Bridge plugin
-5. Go to wp-admin, in your dashboard, then S2BD Bridge menu to re-configure the database options.
+7. Go to wp-admin, in your dashboard, then S2BD Bridge menu to re-configure the database options, if necessary.

 == Frequently Asked Questions ==